-1.2 Key priorities for implementation
+Key priorities for implementation 1.2

-- To provide access to high quality structured patient education programme for eligible adults with type 1 diabetes in Ireland 6 12 months after diagnosis or at another appropriate time. - Measure HbA1c levels every 3-6 months in adults with type 1 diabetes.
-To facilitate implementation provide access to a minimum of 2 consultations with a diabetes healthcare provider per year for all adults with type 1 diabetes.
+- To provide access to continuous glucose monitoring for all patients with type 1 diabetes, in accordance with the HSE Managed Access Programme. [new 2024] - To provide access to high quality structured patient education programme for eligible adults with type 1 diabetes in Ireland 6 - 12 months after diagnosis or at another appropriate time - To measure HbA1c levels every 3-6 months in adults with type 1 diabetes.
+To facilitate implementation, provide access to a minimum of 2 consultations with a diabetes healthcare provider per year for all adults with type 1 diabetes.